The bicycle is an important means of transportation in The Netherlands. We have a good public transportation system with an efficient railway network.

 You travel by bus, tram and subway in the Netherlands with an OV-chipcard.
 This is a card the size of a bankcard which you charge with credit in euros and you can then use for travel by train, bus or tram anywhere within the Netherlands.
 It works via a check-in/check-out system.
 You can choose between a personalised OV-chipcard or an anonymous one.
 Read more about purchase and use of the OV-chipcard.

 If you are not a frequent traveller there is also the possibility to buy a single-use U-OV travel ticket, U-OV Day ticket in the bus or in the ticket vending machines at the tram-stops or at Utrecht Central Station.
-Please not that it is only possible to pay by pin (Maestro).
+Please note that it is only possible to pay by pin (Maestro).
 Cash payment is not possible.

 At the OV Service & Tickets stores located in the main hall of Utrecht Central Station (trains) it is also possible to buy a U-OV Day ticket or a Province Off-Peak Day ticket.
-For information on tickets please visit the u-ov.info website
+For information on tickets please visit the U-OV website

 There is also one tram-route in Utrecht, with a frequent service between Utrecht Central Station and Nieuwegein and IJsselstein.
 The tram departs at the Jaarbeurs side of Utrecht Central station.